 The word the Biden administration won't use when it comes to the border?
 'Crisis'

-More than 100,000 migrants were encountered at the border in February.
+More than 100,000 migrants were encountered at border in February.

-The Biden administration is facing what it admits is an "overwhelming" number of migrants at the southern border, while scrambling to construct new facilities to hold child migrants -- but it is doggedly refusing to describe the situation as a "crisis."
+The Biden administration is facing what it admits is an "overwhelming" number of migrants at the southern border while scrambling to construct new facilities to hold child migrants -- but it is doggedly refusing to describe the situation as a "crisis."

 "It doesn’t matter what you call it.
 It is an enormous challenge," White House press secretary Jen Psaki said on Thursday, before saying: "We don’t feel the need to, you know, play games with what it’s called."